D. Brock Hornby: Judicial service

 Hornby was the first full-time United States magistrate judge of the United States District Court for the District of Maine (1982-1988).
 He was succeeded by Magistrate Judge David M. Cohen.

 In 1988, Maine Governor John A. McKernan appointed Hornby an associate justice of the Maine Supreme Judicial Court to fill a seat vacated by Justice David Nichols.
 Hornby served there until 1990 and was succeeded by Justice Morton A. Brody.

 President George H. W. Bush appointed Hornby a United States District Judge in the District of Maine in 1990 to fill a seat made vacant by the appointment of Conrad Cyr to the First Circuit.
 Hornby was confirmed by the U.S. Senate on April 27, 1990.
-He assumed senior status on May 1, 2010.
+He served as chief judge of the court from 1996 to 2003.
+Hornby assumed senior status on May 1, 2010, and inactive senior status on February 28, 2022.
 Hornby was succeeded in the position by Nancy Torresen.
-Hornby served as chief judge of the court from 1996 to 2003.